henrysky/astroNN/docs/source/galaxy10.rst

 Basically first we load the Galaxy10 with astroNN and split into train and test set. astroNN will split the training set into training data and validation data as well as normalizing them automatically.

-`Glaxy10_CNN` is a simple 4 layered convolutional neural network consisted of 2 conv layers and 2 dense layers.
+`Glaxy10CNN` is a simple 4 layered convolutional neural network consisted of 2 convolutional layers and 2 dense layers.

 .. code-block:: python